Highly mobile combat missions that require fast action

 It will be used in mountainous border areas by the Border Roads Organisation (BRO) and National Disaster Management Agency (NDMA).
 The BRO requires the services of about 120 such helicopters for providing both SAR and CASEVAC facilities for various local and foreign civil/heavy engineering companies that have either been or will be contracted for building all-weather roads and highways all along the Sino-Indian Line of Actual Control, especially in Arunachal Pradesh, Sikkim, Uttarakhand, Himachal Pradesh and Ladakh.

 It is used in more than 30 countries around the world.
+The Ka-226T boasts Kamov’s signature coaxial system of rotor blades made from composite materials.
 Its coaxial main rotor system makes it the only highly effective helicopter in its class thanks to the its inherent advantages, which allow for great accuracy in the execution of difficult maneuvers and ensure high stability while hovering.
+It scraps the tail rotor as unnecessary and therefore increases safety, and also makes the helicopter more compact in comparison with analogues that possess a tail rotor.
+The new form of tail and main rotor blades makes it possible to significantly reduce the noise level.
+In addition, the rotor blades are foldable, which also saves space, adds to maintenance, and gives the vehicle a shipborne option.
 The Ka-32A11BC has proven its merits as a search & rescue helicopter in Kazakhstan, Spain and Switzerland.
 The Ka-3211BC meets the American FAR-29 and Australian standards and in 2009 received an airworthiness certificate from European Aviation Safety Agency (EASA).
 In 2011 the Ka-32A11BC was certified in India and Brazil.

 The Light Combat Helicopter (LCH) and Rudra (gunship) ALH provides similar solutions, for overlapping missions, from two different platform.